Daniel W. Crofts

 Daniel W. Crofts is an American historian and professor emeritus at The College of New Jersey (TCNJ).
 He has written five books on Civil War era politics and other subjects.
 His books are about Abraham Lincoln's proposal for a 13th amendment to the U.S. Constitution, Abraham Lincoln and the politics of slavery, William Henry Hurlbert and his diary, Southampton, Virginia, and southern unionists.
 He received a Ph.D. from Yale University in 1968.
-He formerly taught at George School.
+He formerly taught at George School and has contributed to The New York Times blog "Disunion".

 Personal life

-He is married to wife Betsy and has a daughter.
+He is married to wife Betsy and has 2 daughters.
 He is a Quaker.

-Media appearances

-He has contributed to The New York Times blog "Disunion" and appeared on C-Span three times.